Ruth Kluger, author of searing and celebrated Holocaust memoir, dies at 88

 Ruth Susan Klüger was born in Vienna on Oct.
 30, 1931.
 Her mother was a homemaker, and her father was a gynecologist who at one point was arrested for performing an abortion on a non-Jew.

 Dr. Kluger’s sons said that even at her young age when she was deported, their mother sensed a burden to bear witness to the horrors she saw.
-She sustained in the concentration camps in part by composing poetry in her head.
+She sustained herself in the concentration camps in part by composing poetry in her head.

 After living for a time in a displaced-persons camp, Dr. Kluger and her mother immigrated to the United States.
 They settled in New York, where Dr. Kluger, having had no opportunity to complete high school in Europe, enrolled directly in Hunter College.
-She received a bachelor’s degree in English from Hunter in 1950 and a PhD in German literature from the University of California at Berkeley in 1967.
+She received a bachelor’s degree in English from Hunter in 1950, a master’s in English from the University of California at Berkeley in 1955 and a PhD in German literature, also from UC-Berkeley, in 1967.

 She described herself in her memoir as “a woman who is perennially on the move, changing jobs and homes at the drop of a hat . . . a person who runs away as soon as she gets nervous, long before she smells danger.
 Because running away was the best thing I ever did, ever do.”

-Dr. Kluger taught German and comparative literature, Jewish and women’s studies at institutions including Case Western Reserve University, the University of Kansas, the University of Cincinnati and the University of Virginia before joining UC-Irvine in 1976.
+Dr. Kluger taught German and comparative literature, and Jewish and women’s studies at institutions including Case Western Reserve University, the University of Kansas, the University of Cincinnati and the University of Virginia before joining UC-Irvine in 1976.
 She also held an appointment at Princeton University.

 She oversaw a study abroad program in Göttingen, Germany, where she suffered a bicycle accident in 1989.
 As she emerged from a days-long coma, she began to recall long-repressed memories of the war, her sons said — the impetus for her to begin writing her memoir.
 It was translated into numerous languages, including an expanded English edition that Dr. Kluger authored herself.